nest/nestml/doc/running.rst

    * - ``--codegen_opts``
      - (Optional) Path to a JSON file containing additional options for the target platform code generator.

-Generated artifacts are copied to the selected target directory (default is ``target``).
+Generated code is copied to the selected target directory.
 In order to install the models into NEST, the following commands have to be executed from within the target directory:

 .. code-block:: bash